spring financial mobile ad

 Fees

 Fees are the additional costs you'll need to pay when taking out a loan.
-These fees will vary depending on the lender, type of loan and amount borrowed.
-Note that fees aren't included in your interest rate.
-As such, it's essential to calculate APR to determine the actual cost of borrowing.
+These fees will vary depending on the lender, type of loan, and amount borrowed.
+Fees can be a defining factor between two similar loans with the same interest rates.
+You should calculate APR to compare different loans with different fees.

-Sometimes you can negotiate fees with your lender.
-The following bullets explain the typical fees and how much you should expect to pay for them.
+You can negotiate fees with your lender.
+The following list explains the typical fees for a personal loan and how much you should expect to pay for them:

-• Non-sufficient funds (NSF) fees: $15 - $55 fee for missing payments.
+• Non-Sufficient Funds (NSF) Fees: There is a $15 - $55 fee for missing payments.
 Your bank will charge you an additional fee.

-• Prepayment penalty: 1-3x months of interest on "closed loans" for paying it off early.
+• Prepayment Penalty: You may be charged 1 to 3 months of interest on "closed loans" for paying it off early.
 Most personal loans are "open" and don't have this penalty.

 Processing Speed

 Processing speed is the time it takes for your loan to be approved and funded.
-Depending on the lender, this can range from a few hours to a few weeks.
-Generally speaking, the bigger the lender, the longer it will take for them to approve and fund your loan.
-For example, large banks typically take longer to provide funding than online companies.
+Depending on the lender, personal loan processing speed can range from a few hours to weeks.
+Generally, the bigger the lender, the longer it takes them to process and fund your loan.

-In addition, secured loans typically take longer since assessing your collateral is an extra step.
-The fastest type of loan would likely be unsecured from an online lender.
+Secured loans typically take longer since assessing your collateral is an extra step.
+The fastest type of loan would likely be unsecured from an online lender, but they usually have the highest APRs.

 Creditor Insurance

 Creditor insurance is only sometimes necessary and is based on your situation.
-However, if you lack other forms of disability or life insurance, it could be a good option.
+If you lack other forms of disability or life insurance, it may be a good option.

 Personal Loan Alternatives